molily/molily.de/_posts/2020-11-21-testing-angular.md

 <aside class="margin-note">Balanced defaults</aside>

 The Angular team already made decisions for you: [Jasmine](https://jasmine.github.io/) as testing framework, [Karma](https://karma-runner.github.io/) as test runner as well as [Protractor](https://www.protractortest.org/) for running end-to-end tests.
-Implementation and test code are bundled with [Webpack](https://webpack.js.org).
+Implementation and test code is bundled with [Webpack](https://webpack.js.org).
 Application parts are typically tested inside Angular’s [TestBed](https://angular.io/api/core/testing/TestBed).

 This setup is a trade-off with strengths and weaknesses.
 Since it is just one possible way to test Angular applications, you can compile your own testing tool chain.